yktoo/yktoo.com/content/blog/posts/0396/index.en.md

 {{< fl "Fok" >}} and {{< fl "fokken" >}} (breed) are another example of the provocative Dutch language.

-There's also a common Frisian name {{< a "https://www.24baby.nl/babynamen/fokje/" "Fokje" >}}.
+There's also a common Frisian name [Fokje](https://www.24baby.nl/babynamen/fokje/).
 So I imagine the following dialogue:

 > "What is your name, miss?"
 >